 One From Many: A Monthly Interfaith Service of Hope for America's Future

-After 30 successful years of uniting Tulsans in interfaith dialogue under the banner of the Trialogue series, OCCJ is excited to announce a new initiative in partnership with the Center for Religion in Public Life at Phillips Theological Seminary, "One from Many".
+After 30 successful years of uniting Tulsans in interfaith dialogue under the banner of the Trialogue series, OCCJ has recently partnered with the Center for Religion in Public Life at Phillips Theological Seminary on a new initiative, "One from Many."

 Each gathering is a 45-minute service of encouragement and challenge.
 Participants will have the opportunity to welcome one another, enjoy performances and readings, sing, and reflect with one of Tulsa’s interfaith community leaders on the topic: "This is the America in which I want to live, and here is how my faith informs that understanding."